diovudau/pynsm2/README.md

     * If you choose filename add an extension.
     * If you choose directory make sure that the filenames inside are static, no matter what project/session.
 The user must have no influence over file naming
 * broadcastCallback receives five parameters.
 The three standard: ourPath, sessionName, ourClientNameUnderNSM.
 And additionally messagePath and listOfArguments.
 MessagePath is entirely program specific, the number and type of arguments depend on the sender.
+* sessionIsLoadedCallback receives no parameters.
+It is ONLY send once, after the session is fully loaded.
+This is NOT the place to delay your announce.
+If you add your client to a running session (which must happen at some point) sessionLoaded will NOT get called.
 * Additional callbacks are: hideGUICallback and showGUICallback.
 These receive no parameters and need to answer with the function: nsmClient.announceGuiVisibility(bool).
 That means you can decline show or hide, dependending on the state of your program.

 The nsmClient object has methods and variables such as: